 Position

-Position aesthetics (x and y, plus all their variants) relate data to placement in the coordinate system of the plot.
-All layers need at least one of each positional aesthetic mapped in order to show its data.
-However, the layer may compute positional aesthetics from the mapping.
-For example, a bar plot calculates the y aesthetic by counting the number of records in each group.
+Position aesthetics relate data to placement in the coordinate system of the plot.
+All layers need at least one of each position aesthetic mapped in order to show its data.
+However, the layer may compute position aesthetics from the mapping.
+For example, a bar plot calculates the y aesthetic by counting the number of records in each group defined by the mapped x aesthetic.

 Literal values